 8) Team captains are responsible for their players, both on and off the field including fans and supporters.
 Abuse, physical and/or verbal will NOT be tolerated.
 Result: Team will be put on probation for the remainder of the season, including the tournament PLUS all of the following season.
 Should there be a 2nd offence, the team will be removed from league play.
 All of their wins will become ties as well as any remaining games to be played.
 Individual players will be subject of a disciplinary review by the executive.

-10) Pitches will be in an arc of 6’ – unlimited from a distance 50’ minimum – 60’ maximum in line with 2nd base.
+10) Pitches will be in an arc of 6’ to 12' pitched from a distance of 50’ to 60’ feet.
 The pitcher may not be closer/further than outlined.
-Result: If the pitcher is not within the 50’-60’ range, the pitch will be called a “ball” and the pitcher warned.
+Result: If the pitcher is not within the 50’ to 60’ range, the pitch will be called a “ball” and the pitcher warned.
 If there is a 2nd offence, the batter will be awarded 1st base and the pitcher removed from the mound (not the game).
 The new pitcher will be allowed three (3) warm up pitches.

 11) Four (4) balls without a strike thrown to a male batter with a female batter following will result in two (2) bases awarded and all other runners will advance accordingly.
 The female batter WILL still hit.
 This also applies to intentional walks.
 The team captain may call for an intentional walk to any batter.
 No pitches are needed.